 Is the MA in Education program accredited?

 EMU Lancaster has been approved through the Pennsylvania Department of Education.
-Our program is accredited by the Higher Learning Commission of the Southern Association of Colleges and Schools and by the National Council for Accreditation of Teacher Education.
+Our program is accredited by the Council for Accreditation of Educator Preparation.

 Do I need to apply to the program before taking classes?

 No. Candidates may take up to 9 credits before applying to the Masters program.

 Who should apply?

 This program is open to candidates who have completed a baccalaureate degree, obtained teaching certification and have continued interest to increase professional knowledge and competence in the field of education.
 Our MA in Education program provides quality professional opportunities that will help you influence decision-making in the classroom, schools and communities where you teach.
 It will also prepare you to handle a wide range of instructional and non-instructional tasks.

 Candidates have 6 years from admission to complete the program.
 Many candidates complete the program in 3-4 years.
 Candidates seeking certifications only complete the program in less time.